BraVE: Offline Reinforcement Learning for Discrete Combinatorial Action Spaces: Branch Value Estimation (BraVE)

 Though the number of children can vary across nodes, the network output dimensionality remains fixed.
 Specifically, $f$ returns one scalar for the current node and $M_{\text{children}}^{\max} = \max_d |\mathcal{A}_d|$ branch values.
 For example, if the maximum sub-action cardinality across all dimensions is three, the network produces four outputs total.
 Following standard practice in structured prediction and reinforcement learning \citep{huang2020closer, silver2018general} masking is applied to ignore unused entries in $\mathbf{v}$ for nodes with fewer than $M_{\text{children}}^{\max}$ children.

 Traversal begins at the root node.
 At each step, the network evaluates $(q, \mathbf{v})$ at the current node.
 If $q \geq \max_j v_j$, traversal terminates and the corresponding action $\mathbf{a}_{\text{node}}$ is returned as $\hat{\mathbf{a}}'$.
 Otherwise, the algorithm proceeds to the child indexed by $\arg\max_j v_j$.
 This greedy descent continues until either the termination condition is satisfied or a leaf node is reached.
 Notably, traversal may terminate at internal nodes rather than always proceeding to a fully specified leaf.
-This mechanism approximates the action with the highest estimated Q-value over the full combinatorial space, while requiring only a linear number of evaluations.
-A full example of this traversal process is shown in Figure~\ref{fig:tree_traversal}.
+A full example of this process is shown in Figure~\ref{fig:tree_traversal}.

+This traversal mechanism enables BraVE's computational efficiency: it evaluates a single node per sub-action dimension, resulting in $\mathcal{O}(N)$ complexity — a factor of $\prod_d |A_d| / N$ fewer evaluations than exhaustive scoring.
+The tree serves as the structural scaffold that makes this targeted, linear-time traversal possible.